azumafuji/kimsellis-com/content/en/home/lorem.md

 weight: 30
 ---

+**While we're all self isolating, you can join me on [my YouTube channel](https://www.youtube.com/channel/UCHH2vOSl0Qxpv7Lw9wv45Sg).**

-**Due to the current COVID-19 outbreak, all classes and private sessions are on-hold.
-Hopefully the UK wide social distancing will end soon and classes will resume.**
+Due to the current COVID-19 outbreak, all classes and private sessions are on-hold.
+Hopefully the UK wide social distancing will end soon and classes will resume.

 **Chiswick Yoga at the Chiswick Catholic Centre**
    - _2 Dukes Avenue, Chiswick, London W4 2AE_